beta-ben/schedule2/README.md

 - Toggle all time labels on ribbons.
 - Visible days selector (1–7).
 When <7, the ribbons and day labels become horizontally scrollable to view the rest of the week.
 - Undo/Redo recent edits in the Shifts tab.
-- Drafts: Save, Save new, Load, Delete; Discard working changes; Publish to live.
+- Discard working changes; Publish to live.
+- Local autosave: unpublished changes persist per week/timezone in your browser and restore on reload.
+Discard/Publish clears them.
 - Import panel to load legacy JSON.

 Publishing model
+- Edit locally in the Shifts tab.
+Changes autosave locally (per week/TZ) until you Publish or Discard.
-- You edit a working draft locally.
-Click Publish to write changes to live.
+- Publish writes changes to live.
+Discard abandons local changes and returns to live.
-- You can save named drafts, re‑load them later, or discard to revert to live.

 ## Agents tab